SSharma9013/JmeterProject/README.md

   iii.
 Create new csv with three columns (id,day_of_week,utc_offset) (grab new  values from original ‘due_on’ value), csv name should be  customized_${most_frequent_day_due_day}.csv Note:All above task are expected to be done programmatically.

 Please do not forget to add  descriptive comments in your code

+Manual Testing Tasks(Write test cases for below scenarios)

+5. You are a new customer, and you want to open a credit card account then there are  three conditions: first you will get a 15% discount on your first purchase, second if you are an existing customer and you hold a loyalty card, you get a 10% discount and third if you have a coupon, you can get 20% off today (but it can’t be used with the ‘new customer’ discount).

+6. Your application has a search engine, you need to search a word: automobiles.
+The results are displayed in order of priority, title and number of occurrences of the search word.
+Write all the test cases to test the search engine and if the results are displayed accordingly.